 It is important that children develop a good attitude toward school attendance.
 When a child is absent, the teacher will help the child "make up" his/her work when he/she returns.
-If your child is going to be absent or tardy, please notify the school between 6:30 a.m. and 8:00 a.m. by calling 822-4295.
-If parents do not have a phone, special arrangements need to be made with the principal's office.
+If your child is going to be absent or tardy, please notify the school between 6:30 a.m. and 8:00 a.m. by calling 319-822-4295.
+If parents do not have a phone, special arrangements need to be made with the elementary office.

 Students who arrive after 8:10 a.m. are to sign in at the elementary office.
 The adult who is bringing the student to school needs to take her/him to the office.
 The student will be issued a pass and the adult will sign in the student.
 All adults must report to the elementary office when picking up elementary children prior to the regular dismissal time to sign out the child(ren).
 Office personnel will issue a pass stating the time the student is to be dismissed.
 Students who arrive after 8:10 a.m., but before 9:20 a.m., will be counted tardy.
 After 9:20 a.m. they will be counted 1/2 day absent.
 Students who leave before 2:00 p.m. will be counted 1/2 day absent.
 Students leaving after 2:00 p.m. will be counted tardy.
 Notification of absences will be sent home for students with extended absences (after 5 unexcused absences and for each 5 days unexcused thereafter per quarter).
-The form letter is designed to communicate absences and to reinforce the importance of attendance.
+The letter is designed to communicate absences and to reinforce the importance of attendance.

-Upon returning to school, please send a note with the following information: Name of child, Date of Absence(s), Reason for absence, and Parent signature.
+Upon returning to school, please send a note with the following information: name of child, date of absence(s), reason for absence, and parent signature.
 If we do not receive a call or note the absence will be "unexcused".
-In all cases of absences, whether excused or unexcused, students shall be expected to make up all work on all assignments missed.
+In all cases of absences, whether excused or unexcused, students shall be expected to make up work on all assignments missed.
 When returning to school after missing three or more days, a doctor's excuse may be required.

+Unexcused Absences

-Unexcused Absences - any absence by a student, which was not approved by the school district.
+Any absence by a student, which was not approved by the school district will be considered unexcused.
 An appropriate consequence as determined by school officials will occur for unexcused absences.
-After five days of unexcused absences, per quarter the liaison officer, school health aide, teacher or the building administrator will contact parents.
+After five days of unexcused absences, per quarter the F, school health aide, teacher or the building administrator will contact parents.
 This contact will be to discuss the concern about the student's attendance.
 The teacher will notify the elementary office when five days of unexcused absences have occurred.

+Tardiness

-Tardiness - Students need to arrive on time and stay through dismissal so they can receive important directions, class instructions, and avoid disrupting other students who are working.
-Notification of tardies will be sent home by the classroom teacher for students with excessive tardies (after 5 tardies and for each additional 5 tardies thereafter per quarter).
-The form letter is designed to communicate tardies and to reinforce the importance of being at school for the entire day.
+Students need to arrive on time and stay through dismissal so they can receive important learning, class instructions, and avoid disrupting other students who are working.